rmnscnce/hsu/README.md

 </div>

 <div align="center">
-  <strong>hsu is a Magisk module for hiding root and Magisk binaries.
-THIS MODULE IS NOT A MAGISKHIDE REPLACEMENT IN ANY WAY</strong>
+  <strong>hsu is a Magisk module for hiding Magisk and root by entirely disabling and hiding them</strong>
 </div>

 <div align="center">